FOREX-Dollar gives ground as hopes of US stimulus leads traders to riskier currencies

 At the same time, jobs figures that showed U.S. private employers stepped up hiring more than forecast last month and that Midwest manufacturing grew faster than expected also fed into the optimism.

-More U.S. economic data are due later in the day, including initial jobless claims and the manufacturing Purchasing Managers' Index (PMI).
+More U.S. economic data are due later in the day, including initial jobless claims and the manufacturing Purchasing Managers' Index.

-The euro zone manufacturing recovery gathered pace last month, according to the final reading of the manufacturing PMI, which came in confirmed at 53.7.
+The euro zone manufacturing recovery gathered pace last month, according to the final reading of the manufacturing PMI, which came in at 53.7.
+But official data showed unemployment across the region rose to 8.1% in August, as expected.

-The final reading for the manufacturing PMI in Britain was also due.
-In the euro zone, unemployment is also expected to have picked up in August, according to a Reuters poll.
-Data is due at 0900 GMT.
+The euro was last trading at $1.1765 EUR=EBS, up 0.4% on the day and its highest since Sept.
+22. The euro also rose after an European Central Bank member said the central bank wasn't under pressure to ease policy.

+Euro/dollar could fall to $1.16 if the U.S. stimulus doesn't go through, said Tim Graf, FX strategist at State Street.

 ((olga.cotaga@thomsonreuters.com;))